Edition 1

 kernel /vmlinuz-vmlinuz-2.6.29.6-217.2.3.fc11 ro root=/dev/VolGroup00/LogVol00 rhgb quiet processor.max_cstate=1

-variables to the highest frequency available.
-Valid limits can be found in the /sys/devices/system/cpu/cpu*/cpufreq/scaling_available_frequencies
+cpufreq (only necessary on hosts without the constant_tsc) by editing the /etc/sysconfig/cpuspeed configuration file and change the MIN_SPEED and MAX_SPEED variables to the highest frequency available.
+Valid limits can be found in the /sys/devices/system/cpu/cpu*/cpufreq/scaling_available_frequencies files.

 /use pmtimer